Resources Blog Tutoring Contact About Subscribe Login

 Analysis is providing the DEED aspects --your Definitions, Explanations, Examples and Diagrams to show how the theory helps to answer the question.

 Economic theories (i.e. our diagrams) always suggest certain things are true --for example that price ceilings will result in shortages.
-However, our field is full of interesting nuances.
+However, our field is full of interesting assumptions and exceptions.
 For example, price ceilings don't always result in shortages, because they might be set above the current equilibrium price.

-There are always uncertainties and priorities to consider about the effects of a given policy.
+There are also uncertainties and priorities to consider when we're exploring a policy.
 Remember that in your IA, for example, you're almost always looking at the possible effects of a certain policy decision.
-The simple presentation of the theory you did in the analysis section, needs to be challenged and critiqued.
+The theory you shared in the analysis section, needs to be challenged and critiqued.
 That's what we're doing when we evaluate.
 We're looking at all the ways the policy effects might be wrong or uncertain.
 And we're explaining the other relevant considerations we need to take into account when deciding whether or not the policy will be a good one.
+It can feel hard to know where to start.

 CLASPP

-(d.) - A clasp is something that holds things together.
-But (spelled with 2 P’s) it’s also an acronym for the 6 types of evaluation we can use in IB Economics.
+** A clasp is something that holds things together, but spelled with 2 P’s it’s also an acronym for the 6 types of evaluation we can use in IB Economics.

-Use at least 3 of these (or more).
-Personally, I often recommend to my students that they try use Stakeholders, Assumptions each time and include a third one of their choice, but if you can do more that's better.
+I recommend using at least 3 of these.
+Personally, I normally recommend my students that they try use Stakeholders, Assumptions and a Short-Term and Long-Term effect of the policy, as well as a forth one of their choice, but if you can do more that's better.

 Conclusions